Manaslu Circuit Trek

 - Explore the rural cultures, traditions and lifestyle far from modernization at remote ar

-Manaslu Circuit Trek initiates after we arrive at Arughat which is the starting point of this adventure.
-Crossing through culturally rich villages, local settlements, forests while enjoying stunning Himalayan vistas, landscape views, the valley opens up to alpine surroundings where Buddhist villages at Nepal - Tibet border can be found.
+Manaslu Circuit Trek initiates after we arrive at Arughat, the starting point of this adventure.
+Crossing through culturally rich villages, local settlements, forests while enjoying stunning Himalayan vistas landscape views, the valley opens up to alpine surroundings where Buddhist villages at Nepal - Tibet border can be found.

 The best time to trek around Manaslu Circuit is March to May and September to November.
-Going on this trek on colder months is not recommended because Larkye La pass is dangerous during extreme snow conditions.
+However, going on this trek in colder months is not recommended because Larkye La pass is dangerous during extreme snow conditions.

 Please refer to the itinerary for day-by-day activities.